saurabhp75/saurabhp75.github.io/_notes/geojson.md

 ### Convert shape file to geojson:

 1. Upload dbf, shp, shx and prj file to https://mapshaper.org.

 2. (Optional) Simplyfiy the file to reduce size.
-Click on 'Sinplify' and select prevent shape removal also select weigted area (default).
+Click on 'Simplify' and select prevent shape removal also select weigted area (default).
 Then click apply.

 3. Reduce the file size by using the slider on top.
 Also repair line intersections by clicking on repair in left.